octocampus/starburst-data/README.md

     Requirements
     - Fulfill the Iceberg connector requirements
     - Hive Metastore 3.1.2 or later

+### Some features of configuring Apache iceberg with HDFS
 #### Performance

 - Dynamic filtering, and specifically also dynamic row filtering, is enabled by default.
 Row filtering improves the effectiveness of dynamic filtering for a connector by using dynamic filters to remove unnecessary rows during a table scan.
 It is especially powerful for selective filters on columns that are not used for partitioning, bucketing, or when the values do not appear in any clustered order naturally.